anshumjain/bean-scene-scaffold/scripts/README.md

 # Database Seeding Scripts

-This directory contains scripts to populate the Bean Scene database with initial data.
+This directory contains scripts to populate the Bean Scene database with initial data and restore the database schema.

 ## Prerequisites